AanZee/harbour/site/docs/_components/heading-group.md

 ### Subtitle

-The subtitle is sort of a continuation or sub-element of the title.
+The subtitle is a second title which is often longer and explains more than the title.

 ### Underline